 Will there be physical activities during the course?

 Activities during the course will include primarily actively listening to oral presentations, participating in quiz and group discussions, engaging in thinking and self-reflection exercises, and putting into practice the knowledge and skills learned.
 Video clips will also be used to show how to use Taekwon-Do exercises and other practical strategies to teach the Do and develop the Tenets of Taekwon-Do.
-There will be few physical activities during the course, and
+Physical activities during the course will be few and scattered.

 Will it be possible to ask questions during the course?